05 Oct How Do You Lose Weight During The Menopause?

 WHAT IS THE MENOPAUSE?

 The menopause is when your periods stop due to a decline in reproductive hormone levels.
 You are considered menopausal when you have not had a period for 12 months, which typically happens between 45 and 55.
 It can happen earlier, either due to medical reasons or naturally lower hormonal levels.
 Perimenopause is when you have symptoms before your periods have stopped.
-Menopause and perimenopause can cause a range of unpleasant symptoms, which can last for years.
-Therefore finding ways to address and live with these symptoms is absolutely essential.
+Menopause and perimenopause can cause a range of symptoms, which, for some women, can be particularly unpleasant.
+Amongst the undesirable symptoms, weight gain is common.
+Therefore finding ways to reduce and manage with these symptoms is important in order to ensure health and quality of life during this transition.

 WHAT ARE THE SYMPTOMS OF PERIMENOPAUSE & MENOPAUSE?